robfinch/Qupls/README.md

 There are two branch predictors, A BTB, branch-target-buffer predictor used early in the pipeline, and a gselect predictor used later.
 The BTB has 1024 entries.
 The gselect predictor is a (2,2) correlating predictor with a 512 entry history table.
 Even if the branch is correctly predicted a number of instructions may end up being stomped on the ROB.

 ### Interrupts and Exceptions
 Interrupts and exceptions are precise.
 There is a separate exception vector table for each operating mode of the CPU.
-The exception vector table address is programmable and may contain a maximum of 512 vectors.
+The exception vector table address is programmable and may contain a maximum of 256 vectors.
 At reset the vector table is placed high in memory, the first two vectors provide the initial stack pointer and initial instruction pointer values.
 An interrupt will cause the stack pointer to automatically switch to one dedicated for that interrupt level.
 There are seven interrupt levels supported.

 ## Instruction Set

+### Sign Control
+Each instruction operand has a sign-control bit associated with it.
+The sign of the operand may be negated or complemented when this bit is set.
+This is a simple enhancement of the instruction set which allows many more instructions without adding opcodes.
+For instance, a NAND operation is just and AND operation with the target register complement bit set.

 ### Dual Operation Instructions
 Many register-register operate instructions support dual operations on the registers.
 They are of the form: Rt = (Ra op Rb) op Rc.
 For instance, the AND_OR instruction performs an AND operation followed by an OR operation.